-In general, the cost of workers’ compensation is based on a business’s payroll expenses and their employees’ workers’ risk classification.
+Workers’ compensation costs are based on a business’s payroll expenses and its employees’ workers’ risk classification.
 An experience rating is also used and is based on how long an employer has been in business and its claim history.
 In Maryland, small businesses can expect to pay between 24 cents and $2.31 for every $100 of payroll.

 The formula for determining workers’ compensation insurance rates is: